Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 Brain and its subordinate illithids are becoming more mutated.
 The brain knows what's going on, but it's become addicted to these energies and will keep obeying the aboleths in exchange for its regular fix.
-The individual mind flayers' perceptions are clouded, and they are incapable of perceiving their own mutations.
-They believe their orders are coming from the Elder Brain and are unaware of the aboleths calling the shots.
+The individual mind flayers' perceptions are clouded, however.
+They believe all is business as usual and are incapable of perceiving their own mutations or discovering their elder brain is working for someone else.

 We get stats here for a **Plaguechanged Mind Flayer** (Level 8 Controller) and the **Plaguechanged Elder Brain** (Level 9 Elite Controller).
 They work a lot